sablier-labs/v2-core/wiki/Tests.md

 ## Sharing

 You will notice that the tests have an inheritance structure.
-This is because there is a lot of common logic between the `SablierV2LockupLinear` and the `SablierV2LockupPro` contracts, specifically that they both inherit from the `SablierV2Base` and the `SablierV2Lockup` abstract contracts.
+This is because there is a lot of common logic between the `SablierV2LockupLinear` and the `SablierV2LockupDynamic` contracts, specifically that they both inherit from the `SablierV2Base` and the `SablierV2Lockup` abstract contracts.

-We wrote the `Lockup_Shared_Test`, `Linear_Shared_Test`, and `Pro_Shared_Test` contracts to avoid duplicating testing logic, and we inherited them in the test contracts for `SablierV2LockupLinear` and the `SablierV2LockupPro` contracts.
+We wrote the `Lockup_Shared_Test`, `Linear_Shared_Test`, and `Dynamic_Shared_Test` contracts to avoid duplicating testing logic, and we inherited them in the test contracts for `SablierV2LockupLinear` and the `SablierV2LockupDynamic` contracts.